 This activity provides 16 contact hours for nurses.

-International Conference Management has approved this conference for a maximum of 16 continuing education contact hours.
+International Conference Management is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
+International Conference Management has approved this activity for a maximum of 16 continuing education contact hours.